 Research has found that children need unstructured, child-directed, imaginative playâ€“ unencumbered by adult direction.
 Give them a specific place where they can make a mess and experiment.
 Consider open-use toys that encourage kids to use their imaginations and create stories for their toys.
 This was the inspiration behind our Craft-Struction Box- complete open-ended building for unlimited creativity.

 Answer questions with questions

-Children ask lots of questions and often, parents give them direct answers.
+Children ask lots of questions, whether it’s about a place, Weirdest Named Animals, or even as simple as what is the name of something and often, parents give them direct answers.
 Instead of giving a child a direct answer, try helping them put together the context to their question and hazard a good guess to foster creative thinking.

 Teach your children to cook

 Encourage children to help cook and bake family meals.
 Once your child has managed the basics of cooking or baking, let them experiment.
 By experimenting and seeing what happens, they build creative problem-solving skills.
 If the cake is too dry, make a moist frosting!
 Also, cooking is a delicious way to learn about fractions!

 Writing and painting are important tools for developing a child’s creative side.